Multivariate Latent Recalibration for Conditional Normalizing Flows: Conclusion and limitations

 \section{Conclusion and limitations}

-We introduced latent recalibration (\LR), a novel post-hoc method for calibrating conditional normalizing flows in multivariate regression.
+We introduced latent recalibration (\LR), a novel post-hoc method for calibrating conditional normalizing flows in multi-output regression.
 By transforming the latent space based on calibration scores derived from latent distances, \LR achieves latent calibration, ensuring that prediction regions defined in the latent space have correct coverage.
 Unlike many conformal prediction methods that only output sets, and unlike sampling-based recalibration methods, \LR yields a fully specified, recalibrated PDF.
 This offers significant advantages in terms of computational efficiency and applicability to tasks requiring density estimates.
 Our extensive experiments on tabular and high-dimensional image data demonstrate that \LR consistently improves NLL, latent calibration, and HDR calibration.

 We identify the main limitations of \LR as follows.
-Firstly, as with any notion of calibration, latent calibration might not detect all types of misspecifications.
+Firstly, \LR intentionally adjusts only the magnitude of latent vectors, not their direction, and thus cannot fix miscalibration arising from errors in the orientation of the learned latent manifold.
+While \LR can only perform simple adjustments, this allows simplifying the difficult multivariate calibration problem into a tractable univariate one (calibrating norms).
+This enables connections with conformal prediction and recalibration methods, and has good empirical performance.
 Secondly, \LR requires the norm of the latent distribution to follow a simple distribution.
 This is usually the case, as normalizing flows predominantly use a standard Gaussian latent variable.
-Thirdly, the quality of the predictive PDF is dependent on the calibration dataset size and the estimation of the latent norm distribution.
+Thirdly, \LR requires an invertible transformation between the response and latent spaces, and a latent random variable with a known, tractable density, which makes it incompatible with models such as variational auto-encoders \citep{Kingma2014-wu} or denoising diffusion probabilistic models \citep{Ho2020-rc}.
+Instead, NF and FM models are natural fits for \LR.
 Despite these considerations, \LR provides a practical and effective tool for obtaining reliable, calibrated multivariate predictive distributions from generative models.